 Perception of peace in post-war societies

-Based on our quantitative research and our first case study, we are developing three case studies to assess in more detail how the re-escalation of conflict could be prevented and how the nature and quality of post-conflict peace is perceived by society.
+Based on our quantitative research and our first case study, we designed three case studies to assess how the re-escalation of conflict could be prevented and how the nature and quality of post-conflict peace is perceived by society.
 Generating new survey data, supplemented with semi-structure interviews, we investigate how the media and armed forces shape these perceptions in Georgia, Nepal and Sri Lanka.
-The surveys and interviews will be completed in 2018.